btopolnjak/btopolnjak/README.md

 ## About me

 Frontend Engineer and Graphic Designer passionate about developing Apps.
-Allways in pursuit for learning new technologies.
+Always in pursuit for learning new technologies.
 As a former Graphic Designer, I'll always have a soft spot for design.
 The space between development and design is where I thrive.
-Love for coding was born when first Raspberry Pi was released, back in 2012.
-Since then, I enjoy developing new things using Raspberry Pi but also Arudino and IoT.
-When I'm not coding, you can find me exploring world on motorcycle or crushing PR's in the gym.<br><br>
+Love for coding was born when the first Raspberry Pi was released, back in 2012.
+Since then, I enjoy developing new things using Raspberry Pi, but also Arduino and IoT.
+When I'm not coding, you can find me exploring the world on a motorcycle or crushing PR's in the gym.<br><br>

 ## Tools & Technologies